 The Trucking Alliance, a group of transportation and logistics companies, including KLLM here in Mississippi, have just unanimously approved their support for the development and use of “autonomous trucks” with the proviso that they do not completely remove the need for a commercial driver.

 An autonomous truck is another name for what has been erroneously termed “driverless vehicles”.
 Rather than being able to be used without a driver at all, these vehicles are fitted with the technology that is supposed to make driving safer.
-Vehicles are fitted with a combination of external and internal cameras and other devices linked to computer software and an autopilot which automatically controls driving speed and course.
+Vehicles are fitted with a combination of external and internal cameras and other devices linked to computer software and an autopilot that automatically controls driving speed and course.

 The Trucking Alliance’s Board qualified its approval by stating that the aim should be to ensure that commercial trucks used “advanced automatic vehicle technology” so that levels of safety in commercial trucks could match that of commercial airlines.

 The Board stated that rather than eliminate the need for commercial drivers, the technology would assist them to drive more safely.
-In addition, the presence of the drivers themselves would be needed to ensure safe driving in the event that there was a computer software malfunction, autopilot malfunction, an unexpected detour or unforeseen unfavorable weather or road conditions or problems with cargo security.
+In addition, the presence of the drivers themselves would be needed to ensure safe driving in the event that there was a computer software malfunction, autopilot malfunction, an unexpected detour or unforeseen unfavorable weather or road conditions, or problems with cargo security.